Do-it-Yourself (DIY) Series-4: A Dossier of Indian Street Dog related laws and court rulings- Read, Print and Share widely

 b.
 A dog leash (one with collar and one without collar)- the handle of the leash without the collar also acts as a good thing to put around the dog’s neck, while sliding the leash through it so that it becomes a lock.

 4. Lifting the dog: Once the snout is muzzled and the leash is tied around their neck (which also gives us a chance to ensure that the dog doesn’t run away once we land at the vet’s clinic), and then lift the dog up in your arms by placing your hands across/under their chest to establish a tight grip as you lift them up.
-Yes, you are thinking right, you need to be physically strong to lift dogs up in your arms this way.
+Yes, you are thinking right, you need to be physically strong and firm on your feet to lift dogs up in your arms this way.

 Street dog being taken in our car for treatment at the nearest vet's clinic